 The Mississippi Office of Student Financial Aid (SFA) understands the COVID-19 pandemic disrupted the Spring 2020 term and created challenges for many students.
 We created this page to answer your questions about how your state financial aid could be impacted.

-Continuous, Full-time Enrollment
+Continuous, Full-time Enrollment and Appeals

 Most state aid programs, including HELP, MTAG, and MESG, require students to maintain continuous, full-time enrollment.
 This means that students must enroll every term during the regular academic year and must earn 15 credit hours (9 credit hours at William Carey) each term.